History of Seychelles: Age of Discoveries and colonisation

 On 15 March 1503, Vasco da Gama, crossing from India to East Africa, sighted what was almost certainly Silhouette Island and the next day, Desroches Island.
 The granitic islands began to appear on Portuguese charts as the Seven Sisters.

 In March 1608, a trading fleet of the English East India Company set sail for India.
 Lost in a storm, the Ascension's crew saw "high land" on 19 January 1609 and headed for it.
 They anchored "as in a pond".
 They found an uninhabited island with plentiful fresh water, fish, coconuts, birds, turtles and giant tortoises with which to replenish their stores.
 The Ascension sailed, and reported what they had found, but the British took no action.

 Towards the end of the 17th century, pirates arrived in the Indian Ocean from the Caribbean and made a base in Madagascar, from where they preyed upon vessels approaching and leaving the Red Sea and the Persian Gulf.

 The French had occupied the Isle de France (now Mauritius) since 1715.
-This colony was growing in importance, and in 1735 an energetic administrator, Bertrand-François Mahé de La Bourdonnais (1699–1753) was appointed.
+This colony was growing in importance, and in 1735 an energetic administrator, Bertrand-François Mahé de La Bourdonnais was appointed.
 His brief was to protect the French sea route to India.
 La Bourdonnais, himself a sailor, turned his attention to making a speedier passage from Mauritius to India.
 To this end, in 1742, he sent an expedition under the command of Lazare Picault to accurately chart the islands northeast of Madagascar.

 On 21 November 1742, the Elisabeth and the Charles anchored off Mahé at Anse Boileau (not Baie Lazare, later mistakenly named as Picault's landing place).
 They found a land of plenty.
 In fact, Picault named the island Ile d'Abondance.
-Picault's mapping was poor, so in 1744 he was sent back and renamed the main island Mahé (in honor of his patron Mahé de La Bourdonnais), and the group the Iles de la Bourdonnais.
+Picault's mapping was poor, so in 1744 he was sent back and renamed the main island Mahé (in honour of his patron Mahé de La Bourdonnais), and the group the Iles de la Bourdonnais.
 He had high hopes for the Iles de la Bourdonnais.
 However, the islands were once more forgotten when La Bourdonnais was replaced in 1746.